 Transfer students from SUNY community colleges benefit from streamlined credit transfer through articulation agreements, ensuring a smooth transition to completing your bachelor's degree.

-Transferring to Stony Brook University is accessible for qualified students, with the university actively welcoming over 1,300 transfer students annually from community colleges across New York and beyond.
+Transferring to Stony Brook University is accessible for qualified students, as of Fall 2024 the university actively welcomed over 1,300 transfer students annually from colleges across New York and beyond.
 Your community college experience strengthens campus diversity and is valued by the admissions team.
 Here's the transfer-specific data to help you plan your application.

 Transfer enrollment figure reflects Fall 2024 data.
 Transfer acceptance rate is estimated based on overall university acceptance rate; transfer-specific graduation rate is not publicly available.

-Priority deadlines are recommended for best consideration.
+Applicants interested in restricted majors are encouraged to apply earlier than the posted deadline.
 Applications received after these dates will be reviewed on a space-available basis.
 Stony Brook accepts transfer students for both Fall and Spring semesters.

 Decisions are released on a rolling basis.
 Earlier completed applications typically receive earlier decisions, though timing does not reflect application competitiveness.